-Diagnostic Cardiac Sonographer Salary and Career Opportunities
+Diagnostic Cardiac Sonographer Salary and Job Outlook

-With the Bureau of Labor Statistics projecting job growth of 22% over the next decade for cardiac sonographers, and an average salary of nearly $60,000, there’s never been a better time to get involved in this career.
-Let’s take a closer look at the opportunities for diagnostic cardiac sonographers available throughout the United States.
+With the Bureau of Labor Statistics projecting job growth of 14% over the next decade for cardiac sonographers, and an average salary of nearly $67,000, there’s never been a better time to pursue a diagnostic cardiac sonographer career.

 Cardiac Sonographer Job Outlook

-Diagnostic cardiac sonographers (also known as an echocardiography technologists) use ultrasound machines, laptops and transducers to create images of the inside of patients’ hearts.
+Diagnostic cardiac sonographers (also known as echocardiography technologists) use ultrasound machines, laptops, and transducers to create images of the inside of patients’ hearts.

 As ultrasound and imaging technology advances, medical professionals are better able to detect complications without expensive, invasive methods.
 Because of its affordability, ultrasounds are typically the first tool to use for diagnosis.

-And because the number of medically insured individuals is expected to increase due to federally-mandated health reform, more people will visit medical centers for diagnosis and treatment.
+Since the number of medically insured individuals is expected to increase due to federally-mandated health reform, more people will visit medical centers for diagnosis and treatment.

 Growing Baby Boomer Population

-According to the Office of Disease Prevention and Health Promotion, in 2014, 14.5% (46.3 million) of the US population was over the age of 65.
-By 2060, experts predict that number to reach 23.5% (98 million).
+According to the Administration for Community Living’s 2018 Profile of Older Americans, in 2017, 15.6% (50.9 million) of the US population was over the age of 65.
+By 2060, experts predict the number to reach 23.5% (98 million).

 What Salary Can a Diagnostic Cardiac Sonographer Expect?